 Now, when you look at your reports, you have more complete information about which ads are most valuable to your business.

 Data-driven attribution requires a certain amount of data to create a precise model for how your conversions should be attributed.
-Because of this, not all advertisers will see an option for data-driven attribution.
-As a general guideline, for this model to be available, you must have at least 15,000 clicks on Google Search and a conversion action must have at least 600 conversions within 30 days.
+Because of this, not all advertisers will see the "Data-driven" model.
+As a general guideline, for this model to be available, you must have at least 3,000 ad interactions in supported networks, and a conversion action must have at least 300 conversions within 30 days.
 We can start preparing a data-driven model from the moment you receive the minimum necessary attribution data.
-Once we have collected sufficient data for the model for 30 consecutive days, you will see the data in Google Ads.
-If you don’t have enough data, you won’t see an option to use data-driven attribution.
+Once we have collected sufficient data for the model for 30 consecutive days, you'll see the data in Google Ads.
+If you don't have enough data, you won't see an option to use data-driven attribution.

-Once you’re using data-driven attribution, you won’t be able to continue using this model if your data drops below 10,000 clicks on Google Search or 400 conversions for the conversion action within 30 days.
-You’ll receive an alert when your data drops below this level, and, after 30 days of continued low data, your conversion action will be switched to a linear attribution model.
-If the decrease in data is unexpected, you may want to check your conversion tracking tag, the status on your “Conversion actions” page, your conversion action settings, and other account settings to make sure everything is working properly.
+Once you're using data-driven attribution, you won't be able to continue using this model if your data drops below 2,000 ad interactions in supported networks or below 200 conversions for the conversion action within 30 days.
+You'll receive an alert when your data drops below this level, and after 30 days of continued low data, your conversion action will be switched to the "Linear" attribution model.
+If the decrease in data is unexpected, you may want to check your conversion tracking tag, the status on your "Conversion actions" page, your conversion action settings, and other account settings to make sure everything is working properly.

-When you’re trying data-driven attribution, or any new non-last-click attribution model, it’s recommended that you test the model first and see how it affects your return on investment.
+When you're trying data-driven attribution, or any new non-last-click attribution model, we recommend that you test the model first and see how it affects your return on investment.

 How to set up data-driven attribution for your conversions